gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

     > Note: This may take a few minutes to appear as the load balancer is being provisioned

-1. Copy the external ip and open it in your browser.
+1. Copy the external IP and open it in your browser.

     > Note: Make sure that the application is working correctly.